Through My Eyes (miniseries)

 Through My Eyes (also known as Through My Eyes: The Lindy Chamberlain Story) is a two-part Australian television crime drama, written by Tony Cavanaugh and Simone North, that is based upon the memoirs of Lindy Chamberlain-Creighton, whose nine-week-old baby Azaria was taken by a dingo from her family's tent near Uluru in Australia's remote Northern Territory.
 Directed by Di Drew, the miniseries broadcast on the Seven Network at 8:30 pm on 23 and 24 October 2004.
 A broadcast in New Zealand followed in August 2005.

-To date, the series has yet to be broadcast outside of Australia and New Zealand, although is available to view on YouTube worldwide via the Australian Movie Channel.
+To date, the series has yet to be broadcast outside of Australia and New Zealand.
 The series was released on Region 4 DVD via Magna Pacific in 2005, before being reissued on 7 July 2010.
 Both titles are now out of print.

 For her role as Lindy Chamberlain, Miranda Otto was awarded the Silver Logie Award for Outstanding Lead Actress in a Drama Series.